pstoaks/esp_projects/simple_sensor_server/README.md

 * CPU Frequency: "80 MHz"
 * Upload Speed: "115200" <-- Feel free to experiment.

+This project requires a few Arduino libraries.
+Libraries are installed using the Include Library menu under the Sketch menu.
+Choose Manage Libraries, and install the following libraries:
+* DallasTemperature
+* Adafruit ADS1X15

 You can now download the web_server_kit (or write your own) sketch and load it onto the board.
 The sketch is simply a program that utilizes the Arduino library.
 It's source code that is compiled and linked into an image when you select Verify/Compile from the Sketch menu.
 The Upload entry in the Sketch menu compiles